 Methamphetamine Contamination Disclosure

-Applicable to any unit where the landlord is aware of potential contamination in Oklahoma.
+Applicable to any Oklahoma rental where the landlord is aware of potential methamphetamine contamination.

-In Oklahoma, disclosure of any knowledge relating to methamphetamine manufacturing in the rental property must be disclosed in the rental agreement.
-If the landlord had an assessment of the contamination and the levels of contamination are below one-tenth of one microgram (0.1 mcg) per 100 square centimeters of surface materials, no disclosure is needed.
+Oklahoma requires disclosure of any knowledge relating to methamphetamine contamination on the rental property.
+The disclosure requirement applies until the landlord has an assessment that certifies levels of contamination below one-tenth of one microgram (0.1 mcg) per 100 square centimeters of surface material.

 Methamphetamine contamination can be dangerous to Tenant(s) in high concentrations, presenting health concerns through absorption of the materials in the air.